AndreMatte97/Fanfiction/README.md

 # Fanfiction
 Web Crawlers for [EFPFanfic](https://efpfanfic.net/), a website containing user-generated fanfictions and original stories written in Italian.
-A corpus made up of fanfictions extracted from this portal has been analyzed in the Computational Linguistics study presented in [Mattei, Brunato, Dell'Orletta (2021)](http://ceur-ws.org/Vol-2769/paper_52.pdf).
+A corpus made up of fanfictions inspired by the popular fantasy saga 'Harry Potter' extracted from this portal has been analyzed in the Computational Linguistics study presented in [Mattei, Brunato, Dell'Orletta (2021)](http://ceur-ws.org/Vol-2769/paper_52.pdf).

 Please remember that the distribution of the material found on that website is prohibited without the author's consent, except for short quotes.
 This is why we deemed appropriate to only share the spiders employed to extract this data, instead of the whole corpus.